Record audio in Keynote on Mac

 To listen to your narration, play your slides.

-You can set Keynote to optimise the format and quality of movies and images that you add to presentations.
+You can set Keynote to optimize the format and quality of movies and images that you add to presentations.